 Lisa’s alcohol troubles and departure from That 70’s Show

 For five seasons on the show, Lisa continued to act as a recurring cast member and was soon replaced by Christian Moore.
 It was later revealed that she left the show due to her alcohol issues.
-She confessed to have ‘run away’ after the successful stint as Laurie Forman.
-Her agent, Craig Wyckoff, reported that she was attempting to get her life back in order and checked into a rehab on August 12.
+She confessed to having ‘run away’ after the successful stint as Laurie Forman.
+Her agent, Craig Wyckoff, reported that she was attempting to get her life back in order and checked into rehab on August 12.

 However, her efforts to stay sober did not bear fruit as she received emergency medical attention due to excessive alcohol consumption.
 She was believed to be hospitalized a few days prior to her death with an alarmingly high blood alcohol level of 0.34.
 Many states consider .10 blood alcohol to be legally drunk.